Seekatar/seekatar.github.io/_posts/2025-05-05-pipeline-artifacts.md

 ---
 ![image]({{ page.cover }}){: width="{{ site.imageWidth }}" }

 This is the first blog that explores various ways to use artifacts in Azure DevOps pipelines.
 Artifacts are files saved on a pipeline that can be downloaded, or shared between jobs in a pipeline.
-This blog will cover publishing artifacts and the next one will cover using and downloading them.
+This blog will cover publishing artifacts and the [next one](/2025-06-30-pipeline-artifacts-download.html) covers downloading them.
 Stick with me to find the hidden danger of using artifacts.
 (Spoiler: don't use `containerfolder`!)

 Some examples of artifacts I've created: